-For internal units assessed with a Pearson Set Assignment we will provide a sample assignment as an example of the form of assessment for the unit.
-For the remaining internally set units, we allow you to set your own assignments, according to your learners' preferences and to link with your local employment profile.
+We do not prescribe the assessments for the internally-assessed units.
+Rather, we allow you to set your own, according to your learners' preferences and to link with your local employment profile.

-We provide a service in the form of Authorised Assignment Briefs and sample Pearson Set Assignments, which are approved by Pearson Standards Verifiers.
-They are available via our website.
+We do provide a service in the form of Authorised Assignment Briefs, which are approved by Pearson Standards Verifiers.
+They are available via our website or free on myBTEC.